 As mentioned above, only a few small wetlands are mapped in the URA planning area.
-However, a Title 13 inventory process which "combines Regionally Significant Riparian & Upland Wildlife habitat, Habitats of Concern, and impact areas into one integrated layer" provides a relatively robust map of local intact habitat and hydrography systems - rivers, streams and floodplains - which are expected to encompass most natural wetlands in the area (https://databasin.org/datasets/afdbf390255549418f26855af59b2f79).
+However, an inventory process consistent with Title 13 of the Metro Functional Plan which "combines Regionally Significant Riparian & Upland Wildlife habitat, Habitats of Concern, and impact areas into one integrated layer" provides a relatively robust map of local intact habitat and hydrography systems - rivers, streams and floodplains - which are expected to encompass most natural wetlands in the area (https://databasin.org/datasets/afdbf390255549418f26855af59b2f79).
 Some of the wetlands have been drained or are being farmed, so do not provide typical wetland functions and values.
-Figure 11 illustrates the riparian corridors and related floodplain and upland habitat in the vicinity of the King City URA.
+Figure 10 illustrates the riparian corridors and related floodplain and upland habitat in the vicinity of the King City URA.

-Figure 11.
+Figure 10.
 Riparian Corridors and Related Floodplain and Upland Habitat in the URA Project Area

-The vegetated stream drainages across the site provide wildlife habitat corridors to the Tualatin River, and also provide excellent opportunities for public trail systems, but make road development from east to west more challenging from the standpoint of both engineering and permitting.
+The vegetated stream drainages across the site provide wildlife habitat corridors to the Tualatin River, and they also provide excellent opportunities for public trail systems, but make road development from east to west more challenging from the standpoint of both engineering and permitting.